hetznercloud/hcloud-python/CONTRIBUTING.rst

 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are committed (including an entry in CHANGELOG.rst).
 Then run::

 $ bumpversion patch # possible: major / minor / patch